ATTRIBUTES OF GOD

 “The Lord is gracious and compassionate, slow to anger and rich in love.
 The Lord is good to all; he has compassion on all he has made.”
 (Psalm 145:8-9)

 God’s love for all people is unconditional, because he is love.
+His love motivates everything he does toward us.
+He can never act contrary to his love.

 “And so we know and rely on the love God has for us.
 God is love.
 Whoever lives in love lives in God, and God in them.”
 (1 John 4:16)